EdSchouten/bazel-elm-spa-example/README.md

 into a remote registry.
 This function doesn't rely on the availability of a local Docker daemon.

+## Running the unit tests

+Just like tests for other languages supported by Bazel, the tests provided by this repository may be executed as follows:

+    bazel test //...

 ## Licensing terms

 The changes made to this example web application are available under the